lammps/lammps/doc/src/Developer_write_pair.rst

 **require** the use of a single potential file for all elements where the mixed element potential is included in the tabulation.
-That enables more accurate models for alloys, since the mixed terms can be adjusted to a better representiation of material properties compared to terms created from mixing or per-element terms.
+That enables more accurate models for alloys, since the mixed terms can be adjusted for a better representation of material properties compared to terms created from mixing of per-element terms in the ``PairEAM`` class.

 We take a closer at the *eam/alloy* pair style.
 The complete implementation is in the files ``src/MANYBODY/pair_eam_alloy.cpp`` and